 Sometimes also referred to as the “dream herb”, this bitter herb is used for enhancing psychic abilities and dreaming while sleeping.
 Most of its uses are spiritual and metaphysical in nature.
 Its botanical name is Artemisia vulgaris and is a member of the Asteraceae (daisy) family.

 As a member of the daisy family, some people may be allergic to this plant.
-It is also very important that you do not use mugwort while pregnant, as one of the old time remedies often used it as a means to relax the uterus, which can be very dangerous if expecting.
+It is also very important that you do not use mugwort while pregnant, as one of the old-time remedies often used it as a means to relax the uterus, which can be very dangerous if expecting.

-This herb is commonly used in tea, though it has history of being smoked as well.
+This herb is commonly used in tea, though it has a history of being smoked as well.
 It is often used for prophetic and lucid dreaming.
 As always, use should be under the supervision of an experienced herbalist.

 You are probably well aware of peppermint being used to flavor different things, but it can also be used to relax an upset stomach and help with nausea.
 Peppermint has a number of other uses as a fragrance and flavoring as well.
 You can also use peppermint to increase your alertness.